jh3nd3rs0n/jargyle/README.md

 Please note that the scheme in the URI specifies the SOCKS protocol to be used when accessing the other SOCKS server (`socks5`), the address or name of the machine of where the other SOCKS server resides (`127.0.0.1`), and the port number of the other SOCKS server (`23456`).
 In the aforementioned examples, the SOCKS protocol version 5 is used.
 At this time, the only supported scheme for the URI format is `socks5`

 #### 4. 11.
-1. Enabling SSL/TLS for TCP Traffic
+1. Using SSL/TLS for TCP Traffic

-You can have SSL/TLS for TCP traffic through SOCKS server chaining under the following condition:
+You can use SSL/TLS for TCP traffic through SOCKS server chaining under the following condition:

 -   The other SOCKS server accepts SSL/TLS connections.